dolcezza-ua/WebService_testing/Web_Services_2.md

 ## Conclusion :

-There is no "Job Posting" section in Request ws2(2).
+- There is no "Job Posting" section in the response to Request ws2(2) to the WS_1.

-**WS_1 web service does not work correctly (when sending a request to the EndPoint "jobs" using the POST method).**
+- **This means that the `WS_1` web service does not give correct response (when sending a request to it, using the POST method, to the EndPoint "jobs").**